 Known in the Netherlands as the "Venice of the North," the picturesque Giethoorn is a town with nary a road to be found.
-Instead, over four miles of canals run through the Overijssel province’s rural village.
+Instead, more than four miles of canals run through this rural village.

-First settled by Franciscan monks in the thirteenth century, Giethoorn initially served as part of a large nature reserve.
-The monks had the canals dug for transporting peat and are only about one meter deep.
+First settled by Franciscan monks in the 13th century, Giethoorn initially served as part of a large nature reserve.
+The canals, which the monks had dug for transporting peat, are only about one meter deep.

 Currently, Giethoorn is home to less than 3,000 people, most of whom reside in private islands.
 The loudest sound, according to the village's tourism site, is typically a quacking duck.